mvilleda727/Project-4/README.md

 We will use several machine learning techniques to identify high-risk diets, life factors, and individual characteristics to reveal patterns that could aid in early detection and prevention.

+A link to the machine learning prediction model: https://project-4-diabetes.streamlit.app/